Localize Web Document Viewer

 In This Topic

-To localize the interface of web document viewer is necessary to:
+Localize the web document viewer

 1. Define the list of languages for localization

 First, it is necessary to define the list of languages for localization and create a file of localization settings, for example "settings.json".
-Here is the content of file "settings.json", which defines that the interface can be localized to English and Russian languages:
+Here is the content of file "settings.json", which defines that the interface can be localized to English and German languages:

 {